Do you think you are pregnant? Are you still uncertain? Do you want to find out in minutes?

 Wait for the stated length of time, usually about five to ten minutes.

 Check your test strip for results.
-The symbols used to indicate results differs from test strip to test strip.
+The symbols used to indicate results differ from test strip to test strip.
 Here are the most common ones;

 - A plus (＋) or minus (－) sign.
 A plus sign indicates you are pregnant while a minus sign means you are not pregnant.